babsey/nest-desktop-docs/online-services/jupyter-jsc.rst

    .. grid-item::
       :columns: 4

-      Step 3b: In Kernel and Extensions tab
+      | 3b.
+In Kernel and Extensions tab

       Check NEST Desktop and then save the config.